Otto’s XXL-Burger with Coleslaw

-It’s burger time!
+It’s XXL-Burger time!
 Prepare the ingredients

-Be the burger king
+Be the XXL-Burger king

-Fire up the O.F.B.: Preheat the grill onto 1500°F/900°C for three minutes.Then place the patties on the grill grate, which you set on Meat-O-Meater stage 3.
+To grill up the XXL-Burger, fire up the O.F.B.: Preheat the grill onto 1500°F/900°C for three minutes.Then place the patties on the grill grate and set the Meat-O-Meater to stage 3.
 Grill them at a high temperature for about two minutes until the upper side is nicely browned.
 Then, flip the patties.
 After 90 seconds take the grill grate out to put cheddar and bacon on the patties.
 As soon as the cheese has melted, take everything off the grill.
 A thick 0.3 lbs./150 g patty will still be a little pink on the inside.
 Give the bacon another 20 seconds if you like it super crispy.

 The Tower of Babel.
 Build up your burger

 No worries – to build up your burger you don’t need a degree in advanced architecture.
 You can basically just pile it all up as you wish.
-Usually the patties go in the middle and if you don’t want the buns to soak all the fats and sauces, cover them with lettuce.
+Usually the patties go in the middle, and if you don’t want the buns to soak all the fats and sauces, cover them with lettuce.
 Once you piled everything up, use a skewer to stabilize the tower.
-And now: enjoy your XXL- Burger!
+And now, enjoy your XXL- Burger!